South Side

 The smell of brine and sawdust clings to this narrow gallery on Sharkfin Bridge.
 Inside, crooked shelves and tabletops groan under the weight of sea-bleached sculptures, carved gulls, and strange shapes of twisted driftwood gathered from the coast.
 Sunlight filters through warped glass panes, catching on polished shells and salt-crusted knots, making the entire room gleam like a shrine to the sea.

 Twist: In his back room stands a gnarled driftwood idol with too many eyes.
-When the tide is high, it sometimes weeps seawater.
-Oakem pretends not to notice, and he never offers it for sale.
+At high tide, it weeps seawater.
+Oakem pretends not to notice.
+He never offers it for sale.

 Sea Herbalist